This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your child gets sick with a cold or flu, or he has a fever.

-- Your child may bleed more than expected, or the catheter may go into the wrong area or blood vessel during the procedure.
-Air or blood may get into the pleural (lung) cavity in the chest and cause heart or lung problems.
-Your child may get an infection where the catheter enters his body, or the infection may be in his bloodstream.
-The catheter may break, bend, or move out of place and not work.
-It may need to be taken out, and a new catheter put in.
-The catheter may go into the wrong area or blood vessel during the procedure.
+- When the catheter is put in, your child's vein may tear, or the catheter may injure a nerve.
+The catheter may go into the wrong area or blood vessel during surgery.
 Air or blood may leak into the space around your child's lungs and cause heart or lung problems.
-The area around your child's catheter may get infected, or he may get an infection in your bloodstream.
-Your child's catheter may get blocked, and healthcare providers may need to remove or replace it.
+The area around your child's catheter may get infected, or he or she may get a bloodstream infection.
+The catheter may get blocked, and healthcare providers may need to remove or replace it.

-- Medicine may leak on your child's skin, causing swelling, pain, or blisters.
-Your child can have bleeding, an allergy to heparin, or heparin-induced thrombocytopenia (HIT).
+- Medicine may leak on your child's skin and cause pain, swelling, or blisters.
+Your child may have bleeding, an allergy to heparin, or heparin-induced thrombocytopenia (HIT).
 HIT is a low number of blood platelets, which increases the risk of bleeding.
-Your child may get a blood clot in the vein where the catheter is placed.
-This can cause pain and swelling, and it can stop blood from flowing where it needs to go in his body.
-The blood clot may break loose and travel to the lungs.
-A blood clot in the lungs can cause chest pain and trouble breathing.
-This problem can be life-threatening.
+Your child may develop a blood clot.
+The blood clot may break loose and travel to his or her lungs.
+This can be life-threatening.